By Oluwafunke IsholaThank you for reading this post, don't forget to subscribe!

 The union said the ultimatum was over the non-implementation of collectively bargained agreements, especially, the issue of Consolidated Health Salary Structure (CONHESS) adjustment as done for CONMESS.

-NUAHP directed states with unresolved trade disputes and outstanding demands to immediately join the strike.
+NUAHP then directed states with unresolved trade disputes and outstanding demands to immediately join the strike.